1992 – present (29 years)

-Less Than Jake is a ska-punk band formed in 1992 in Gainesville, Florida. .
-Their current line-up consists of Chris DeMakes (vocals, guitar), Roger Lima (vocals, bass), Vinnie Fiorello (drums, lyrics), Buddy Schaub (trombone) and Peter "JR" Wasilewski (saxophone).
+Less Than Jake is a ska-punk band formed in 1992 in Gainesville, USA.
+Their current line-up consists of Chris DeMakes (vocals, guitar), Roger Lima (vocals, bass), Matt Yonker (drums), Buddy Schaub (trombone) and Peter "JR" Wasilewski (saxophone).

 The band's name derives from a bird Vinnie had while growing up, which was treated better than the rest of the family.
 It's also a reference to the phrase "everything is jake," which is an old phrase meaning everything is cool.